selwynpolit/d9book/book/hooks.md

 ## Find hooks that are available in modules

-Hooks are listed in each module in the `module.api.php` file e.g. `docroot/core/modules/views/views.api.php` contains the views API or `docroot/modules/contrib/paragraphs/paragraphs.api.php` contains the paragraphs API.
+Available hooks are listed in each module in their `module.api.php` file e.g. `docroot/core/modules/views/views.api.php` contains the hooks available for the views API while `docroot/modules/contrib/paragraphs/paragraphs.api.php` contains the hooks you can use for the paragraphs API.